Importing Vehicles and Engines into the U.S.

 heavy-duty highway engines and nonroad engines (gas, diesel, marine, stationary) into the U.S..
 This form also applies for engines already installed in vehicles or equipment.

-Note: This form can be filled out electronically, except for the signature, using Adobe Acrobat Reader.
+Note: These forms can be filled out electronically, except for the signature, using Adobe Acrobat Reader.

 - EPA publishes a list of Canadian Vehicles Approved for Import.
 Canada has harmonized vehicle emission standards with the U.S., and many vehicles made for sale in Canada are eligible for import to the U.S. without modification.